- Do I need an appointment?

 - Can I bring my children with me?

-Yes, we have specially designed areas just for children.
-It is best to call ahead to see if child care is available, or you can bring a friend to watch the children while you speak with an advocate or other staff.
+Yes, you may but it is best to call ahead to see when child care is available, or you can bring a friend to watch the children while you speak with an advocate or other staff.